Torkild Rieber: Later career

 Rieber became president of the independent Barber Oil Company after he left Texaco.

-In March 1951 the Iranian parliament voted to nationalize the Anglo-Persian Oil Company (APOC), triggering the Abadan Crisis.
-The APOC withdrew its employees, and under pressure from Britain other countries embargoed Iranian oil.
+In March 1951 the Iranian parliament voted to nationalize the Anglo-Iranian Oil Company (AIOC, renamed from Anglo-Persian Oil Company in 1935), triggering the Abadan Crisis.
+The AIOC withdrew its employees, and under pressure from Britain other countries embargoed Iranian oil.

 The Iranians asked for help from the World Bank to resolve the dispute, and the idea was floated that the bank might run the Iranian oil industry in the interim.
 The World Bank assigned Rieber to assist Hector Prud'homme in examining the oil installations in Iran.
 The two men arrived in Iran on 31 December 1951 and met prime minister Mohammad Mosaddegh the next day, giving him a message from Robert Garner of the International Bank for Reconstruction and Development before going on to inspect the facilities at Abadan.

 In February 1952 Rieber was part of a larger World Bank mission sent to negotiate an arrangement for restarting oil production pending agreement with the British over ownership of the assets.
 One sticking point was that the Iranians would not allow British oil technicians to return, and it would not be practical to find sufficient technicians from other countries.
 The main obstacle was the British demand for revenue sharing.
 In 1953 the British and Americans sponsored a coup that restored the western-oriented but autocratic Shah Mohammad Reza Pahlavi in place of the elected government.
-Rieber became adviser to the new Iranian government, and assisted them in their negotiations in 1954 with a consortium of Standard Oil of New Jersey, Royal Dutch Shell and the Anglo-Persian Oil Company.
+Rieber became adviser to the new Iranian government, and assisted them in their negotiations in 1954 with a consortium of Standard Oil of New Jersey, Royal Dutch Shell and the Anglo-Iranian Oil Company.
 His influence may be seen in the eventual settlement.

 In 1963 Rieber attended a fortieth anniversary celebration of Time magazine hosted by the publisher Henry Luce at the Waldorf Astoria, attended by many of the people that had been featured on the magazine's cover over the years.
 He died in Manhattan on August 10, 1968, aged 86.